Darley Dale: Whitworth Institute

 The opening to the public of the Whitworth Institute in September 1890 marked the beginning of Lady Louisa's second major project in Darley Dale.
 The institute comprised an indoor swimming pool, an assembly hall, various reading and committee rooms and eventually a library, a billiard room, a museum of natural history, a convenient hotel (Whitworth Hotel, now "Barrington's") and a landscaped park.
-The Whitworth Institute was given to the people of Darley Dale and in 2009/10 underwent a £1.7M renovation to ensure its continued use for future generations.
+The Whitworth Institute was given to the people of Darley Dale and in 2009/10 underwent a £1.7 million renovation to ensure its continued use for future generations.

 Whitworth Park

-The park provides a variety of sporting activities with soccer and cricket pitches, a bowling green and a skateboard arena.
+The park provides a variety of sporting activities with association football and cricket pitches, a bowling green and a skateboard arena.

 Whitworth Park also provides over ten acres of landscaped grounds with pathways along tree-lined avenues.
 There is also a shallow lake.
 The centrepiece of the park is an obelisk commemorating Sir Joseph Whitworth.

 In 2003 the park was the subject of a £750,000 refurbishment.